yahoowind/DrewLive/README.md

 ━━━━━━━━━━━━━━━━━━

-📡 HOW TO USE EPG LINKS
+📡 HOW TO USE EPG LINK
 1. Go into your IPTV player's guide settings
-2. Paste in one of the EPG URLs above
+2. Paste in one of the EPG URL above
 3. Save and refresh guide data
-4. Done — full channel listings ready to go
+4. Done full channel listings ready to go

 ⚠️ Pro tip: Some apps need a restart for EPG to fully load